-Plan Review Scope and Administrative New commercial buildings shall comply with the Florida Building Code 8th Edition (2023) Energy Conservation.
+Plan Revi ew Code Section Scop e an d Administrative Chapter 1 1.
+New commercial buildings shall comply with the Florida Building Code 7th Edition (2020) Energy Conservation.
 Additions to buildings shall be considered new construction.
-C101.2 C502.1 2.
-Construction documents shall indicate the energy compliance path selected from C401.2 C103.2 (1) 3.
+C101.2 C502 2.
 Existing buildings shall be classified as exempt, except those defined as renovated buildings in which the total work exceeds 30% of the value of the structure.
 Buildings with a change of occupancy type or unconditioned buildings to which comfort cooling is added are not exempt.
-Buildings specified in Sections C101.4.2.1 through C101.4.2.4 are exempt.
-C101.4.2 C202 Renovated Building 4.
+Buildings specified in Sections C101.4.2.1 thru C101.4.2.4 are exempt.
+C101.4.2 3.
 An existing building or portion thereof shall not be altered to become less energy efficient.
-EBC701.2 5.
+EBC701.2 4.
 The complete energy compliance report shall be provided.
-Forms generated from computer software approved by the Florida Building Commission shall show a Pass for all calculated disciplines.
-C101.5.1 6.
+Forms generated from computer software approved by the Florida Building Commission shall show Pass for all calculated disciplines.
+C101.5.1 5.
 The design professional responsible for the design of the building lighting, electrical, mechanical, plumbing systems, and the building shell shall certify compliance with the code by signing the energy code compliance form.
 Note: The signature date shall be dated after the plan date to ensure compliance with current plans.
-C103.1.1.1.2 The building official shall have the authority to approve a permit for part of the energy conservation system (such as a shell permit).
+C103.1.1.1.2 6.
+The building official shall have the authority to approve a permit for part of the energy conservation system (such as a shell permit).
 Adequate information and detailed statements listing all code requirements must be submitted with this permit.
 The permit holder shall proceed at their own risk without assurance that the permit to complete will be granted.
 Note: All spaces inside a shell building shall be considered conditioned spaces at the time of construction, regardless of whether the a/c equipment is installed unless approved by the building official.
-C103.3.3 8.
-Changes to specified equipment made during the construction process that do not match the plans and energy compliance report shall be resubmitted and approved as amended.
-C103.4 Com missioning C408 9.
+C103.3.3 7.
+Changes to specified equipment made during the construction process that does not match the plans and energy compliance report shall be resubmitted and approved as amended.
+C103.4 Com miss ioning C408 8.
 Plans shall indicate provisions for commissioning and completion requirements when required, according to Section C408.2.
-C408 10.
-The preliminary commissioning report shall be reviewed by a code official before final inspection.
-The itemization of deficiencies found during testing shall be included in the report, and corrective measures used or proposed.
-(Appendix E cover page checklist may be used.)
-C408.2.4 C408.2.4.2 11.
-Construction documents shall have a note on the plans that the building owner or owners authorized agent shall receive within 90 days of the day of receipt of the certificate of occupancy of the following items: C408.2.5 C408.2.5.3 C408.2.5.4 Equipment Drawings Maintenance Manuals Testing Report : 12.
+C408 9.
+Construction documents shall have a note on the plans that the building owner or owners authorized agent shall receive within 90 days of the day of receipt of the certificate of occupancy of the following items: C408.2.5 C408.2.5.3 C408.2.5.4 C408.3.2 Equipment Drawings Maintenance Manuals Testing Repor t 10.
 The building shall not be occupied until documentation and verification of the installation and proper operation of all controls when commissioning is required.
 A letter signed by the owner or owner's representative acknowledging receipt of the Preliminary Commissioning report is required.
 (Appendix E cover page checklist may be used.)
-C408 C104.2.6
+C408 C104.2.6 11.
+The building official is authorized to accept inspection reports in whole or in part from either individual as defined in Section 553.993(5) or (7) of the Florida Statutes (energy auditor or energy rater) or third-party inspection agencies not affiliated with the building design or construction for energy code compliance.
+C104.4 12.
+The building official shall be permitted to require a copy of the preliminary commissioning report to be reviewed by a code official.
+The itemization of deficiencies found during testing shall be included in the report, and corrective measures used or proposed.
+(Appendix E cover page checklist may be used.)
+C408.2.4 C408.2.4.2